-Due to its alkalinizing effect (formation of bicarbonate), PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) may interfere with the elimination of drugs with pH dependent renal elimination.
+Due to its alkalinizing effect (formation of bicarbonate), PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) may interfere with the elimination of drugs with pH dependent renal elimination.
 Renal clearance of acidic drugs may be increased.
 Renal clearance of alkaline drugs may be decreased.